U.S. judge declines to jail two men accused of impersonating federal agents | Law-Order

 "An investigator, as part of that internal investigation, reached out to Mr. Taherzadeh via email ... saying that he needed to get information, and Mr. Taherzadeh responded," Rothstein told the judge.
 Rothstein did not explain why the Secret Service investigator informed Taherzadeh about the inquiry.

-There was no indication the tip-off was intended to protect the defendants, but it prompted the Justice Department to rush the next day for the court's approval for a warrant that preceded the arrests last Wednesday A Secret Service spokesperson did not respond to a request for comment.
+There was no indication the tip-off was intended to protect the defendants, but it prompted the Justice Department to rush the next day for the court's approval for a warrant that preceded the arrests last Wednesday.
+“Because this matter is pending adjudication by a federal court, it is not appropriate for the Secret Service to make any comments on prosecutorial statements," a Secret Service spokesperson said in an email to Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)